AlGepe/OmniSnippets_JS/docs/generalTips/marketing/research.rst

 Describes how the Marketing Team™ see the campaigns going for this calculator.
 Answers questions like: How many phases will there be?
 Who will it be sent to?
 What's the timing for each mailing.

 .. note::
-  The research document may also contain notes of things to **include in your text** to make it appealing to both user and journalists alike.
+  The research document may also contain notes of things to **include in your text** to make it appealing to user and journalists alike.